junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Meg stares at him.
 "What the fuck, something is definitely wrong with you."

-She fuddles to replace the bulb.
+She fumbles to replace the bulb.
 The new light is bright orange, the color of sunset.

 The corner of Castiel's lip drops slightly at the comment.
 "You cursed," he blinks.